Peace Corps Prep Applied Minor (AM) and Certificate Program

-The Peace Corps Prep applied minor at Earlham College will prepare you for international development fieldwork and potential Peace Corps service through four core competencies:
+The Peace Corps Prep program at Earlham College will prepare you for international development fieldwork and potential Peace Corps service.

 Training and experience